ashlessscythe/gatepass/README.md

 - **Admin**

   - Email: admin0@example.com
-  - Password: (specified by --default-password or SEED_DEFAULT_PASSWORD)
+  - Password: The plain text password specified by --default-password or SEED_DEFAULT_PASSWORD
+  - Note: The actual password stored in the database is a bcrypt hash of this value

 - **Security Guard**

   - Email: guard0@example.com
-  - Password: (specified by --default-password or SEED_DEFAULT_PASSWORD)
+  - Password: The plain text password specified by --default-password or SEED_DEFAULT_PASSWORD
+  - Note: The actual password stored in the database is a bcrypt hash of this value

 - **Dispatch Officer**

   - Email: dispatch0@example.com
-  - Password: (specified by --default-password or SEED_DEFAULT_PASSWORD)
+  - Password: The plain text password specified by --default-password or SEED_DEFAULT_PASSWORD
+  - Note: The actual password stored in the database is a bcrypt hash of this value

 - **Warehouse Manager**
   - Email: warehouse0@example.com
-  - Password: (specified by --default-password or SEED_DEFAULT_PASSWORD)
+  - Password: The plain text password specified by --default-password or SEED_DEFAULT_PASSWORD
+  - Note: The actual password stored in the database is a bcrypt hash of this value

 Additional users are created with incrementing numbers (e.g., admin1@example.com, guard1@example.com) based on the --user-count option.
+All users have their passwords hashed before storage.

 ## Project Structure